 Investors therefore have a motivation to join this global response to understand the value at risk to their investment portfolios.
 The market cannot afford to see key sectors of the economy, from big pharma to big farms, infected by antibiotics risk.

-FAIRR’s collaborative engagement on this issue is now backed by 74 institutional investors with collective AUM of over $2.5 trillion.
+FAIRR’s collaborative engagement on this issue is now backed by 74 institutional investors with collective AUM of nearly $5 trillion.
 Active dialogue has seen some companies commit to embark on a structured process to phase out the non-therapeutic use of antibiotics in their supply chains.

 This report demonstrates:

 - how investors are stepping up to manage these risks